Healthy Homes Assessment Woolwich

 Insulation Woolwich

-Insulation for underfloor and ceilings has been compulsory in all rental houses since 1 July 2019.
-Property managers and landlords have to make sure that the insulation is up to the new quality.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental houses since July 1, 2019.
+All landlords and property managers have to make sure the insulation meets the new quality.
+In some instances, old ceiling insulation as well as insulation within the subfloor space might require to be topped up or replaced.

 Insulation requirements to be in compliance with the R-values required for your area

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The greater the R-value, the better the insulation.

 See the full details of this Healthy Homes insulation standard.